Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ---------------

 ``srna_target`` will search the potential targets of sRNAs.
 User can assign the programs for running (RNAup or RNAplex or both).
-We recommand user to run with both programs. ``srna_target`` can compare the both results and provide the best ones.
+We recommand running with both programs. ``srna_target`` can compare the both results and provide the best ones.

 - Pre-required tools and files